IkiAkiri/creator-handbook/SubstancePainter.md

 **Final Export Parameters** When your project is ready to export use the output template **glTF PBR Metal Roughness** in the export textures menu.

-[Screenshot of Substance Painter New Project Color Configuration Settings]
+[Screenshot of Substance Painter Export Settings]

 **After Export** Substance Painter will export your materials with 3 additional file types in the specified folder.
 They are **.bin, .glb, .gltf** as well as the maps converted to **ORM** format automatically.